epfl-si/homepage-archiveweb.epfl.ch/CONTRIBUTING.md

 make up
 ```

-This will start a server on http://localhost:8080
+This will start a server on [localhost:8080](http://localhost:8080).

 Release
 -------

 1. Update the file [CHANGELOG.md](CHANGELOG.md)
+2. Bump the tag in the inventory.

-2. Create a tag
+3. Create the tag
 `git tag -a <version_number> -m "Web Archives - <version_number>"`
 `git push origin master --tags`